Obesity in the Pacific: Tonga

-Life expectancy has fallen to 64 in Tonga.
-Tongan life expectancy used to be in the mid-70s.
+Life expectancy in Tonga is 71 and has been steadily rising since the 1960s.
 Up to 40% of the population is said to have type 2 diabetes.
 Tongan Royal Tāufaʻāhau Tupou IV, who died in 2006, holds the Guinness World Record for being the heaviest-ever monarch— with a weight of 200 kg.

 Fiji

 In Fiji, strokes used to be rare in people under 70.
 Now, doctors report that they have become common amongst patients in their 20s and 30s.
 Research done on globalization's impact on health indicates that the rise in average BMI in Fiji correlates with the increase in imports of processed food.
 Dr Temo K Waqanivalu, a Fijian representative for WHO, attributes health problems in his country to the replacement of traditional foods by more glamorous imported foods.

 Marshall Islands

 In the Marshall Islands in 2008, there were 2000 cases of diabetes out of a population of 53,000.
 Diabetes prevalence in adults in the Marshall Islands in 2011 was 21.8%.
 A survey done in the Marshall Islands revealed that the percentage of the total population considered overweight or obese was 62.5%.